 You need to create only 2 Dynamic Filters:

 1 based on Main Category

 Create these 2 Dynamic Filters and position them in the tree as follows:

-The Filters will automatically be created for the Main Categories and underneath them for Items with the SubCategory values.
+The filters will automatically be created for the Main Categories and underneath each of them filters for the SubCategory values.

 Whenever you add Items to Pepperi via integration which may contain additional SubCategories other than the initial ones you have loaded (above - Natural, Organic, Vegan, etc...), those SubCategory Filters will be created automatically.

-For example, if you added 200 items with the following Main Categories and SubCategories:
+For example, if you added 200 items with the following new Main Categories and new SubCategories:

-Those 2 Main Categories and 3 SubCategories would be added automatically.
+Those 2 new Main Categories and 3 new SubCategories filters would be created automatically.

 How to Create Dynamic Filters

-Firstly, in order for Dynamic Filters and the Filter Tree to be enabled you must enable both of these options in the Pepperi database for the customer.
+Firstly, in order for Dynamic Filters and the Filter Tree to be enabled you must have both of these options enabled.
 Pepperi support will enable this for you.